-- (i) aggregate net realised profits on investments since the start of the relevant Calculation Period; plus - (ii) an amount equal to each IPO investment unrealised gain where the initial public offering of the relevant investment takes place during the relevant Calculation Period; plus or minus (as applicable) - (iii) an amount equal to the listed investment value change attributable to that calculation period; plus - (iv) the aggregate amount of all dividends or other income received from investments of the Company in that Calculation Period (other than investments made pursuant to the cash management policy of the Company as stated in the Investment Policy).
+- i. aggregate net realised profits on investments since the start of the relevant Calculation Period; plus - takes place during the relevant Calculation Period; plus or minus (as applicable) - iii. an amount equal to the listed investment value change attributable to that calculation period; plus - Investment Policy).